elemental-lf/benji/docs/source/cleanup.rst

 You can force the removal of a version by using ``--force``.

-``benji rm`` removes the version metadata and corresponding blocks from the *metadata backend*.
+``benji rm`` removes the version metadata and corresponding blocks from the database backend.
 It also adds the removed block entries into a deletion candidate list.
 By default it also removes the backup of the metadata on the *data backend*.
 If you want to keep this data, you can use the ``-k`` or ``--keep-backend-metadata`` option.